Ghaarp/Ghaarp/README.md

 🌐 Now living in Tbilisi, Georgia

 ## Who am I?
-I am a 👨🏼‍💻 full-stack developer with a 2 years of experience, and a 🧑‍💻 1C:Enterprise developer with a 9+ years of experience
+I am a 👨🏼‍💻 full-stack developer with 2 years of experience, and a 🧑‍💻 1C:Enterprise developer with 9+ years of experience

 ## What am I learning now 📘?
-✔️For now I am continue learning Full-stack Development:
+✔️For now learn Full-stack Development:
 ⚡Node.js for Server-Side, ⚛️React for Client-Side

-🔥Also learning 🕹️Unreal engine and 👓C++
+🔥Also learn 🕹️Unreal engine and 👓C++